Ritual Aesthetic: History

 Decollect has been praised with critical acclaim, drawing comparisons to Wumpscut, Combichrist and Ministry.
 Critics praised Ritual Aesthetic's unique and heavy musical compositions as well as praising its catchy pop structured lyrical hooks, and referred to their debut album as sounding as if it came from "the 1995 heyday of the genre".
 The album was ranked #14 on Discogs Best Industrial Albums of 2014 category, as well as #7 in its Best Alternative Electronic Albums of 2014 list.

-In Spring 2018, the band announced via Regen Magazine that the band signed with Cleopatra Records and would be releasing 2018's follow up album Wound Garden in late July.
+In Spring 2018, the band announced via Regen Magazine that they had signed with Cleopatra Records and would be releasing 2018's follow up album Wound Garden in late July.
 Accompanying the press announcement was a teaser single of the song "The Analog Flesh".
-Wound Garden was released on July 28, 2018 with the group's debut music video directed by videographer Vicente Cordero premiering exclusively on Sideline Magazine.
+Wound Garden was released on July 28, 2018 with the group's debut music video premiering exclusively on Sideline Magazine, directed by videographer Vicente Cordero.

 On January 15, 2020, the band announced via Brutal Resonance magazine that they were aiming to release a new album in 2020, with Chris Vrenna as creative collaborator and producer.
 In a July interview, frontman Sean Ragan stated that due to the COVID-19 pandemic, the album had been delayed to Spring 2021.
+In January 2023, Ritual Aesthetic announced they would be playing their first live show in two years, supporting industrial black metal band Lykotonon at the Hi-Dive music venue in Denver.